mwang2700/jeopardy-clue-finder/README.md

 **Jeopardy Clue Finder** is a web application that allows users to view Jeopardy trivia questions and filter by category, difficulty, date range, and clue name.
 In addition, users can add clues to a favorites collection, which will be temporarily saved until the page is refreshed.

 ## Getting Started
 The application is live on [GitHub Pages](https://mwang2700.github.io/jeopardy-clue-finder/).
-If the limit on API calls (see 'Why Limit API Calls') has been reached there, the application is also live on [Heroku](https://radiant-peak-34358.herokuapp.com/).
+If the limit on API calls (see [Why Limit API Calls](#Why-Limit-API-Calls "Goto Why-Limit-API-Calls")) has been reached there, the application is also live on [Heroku](https://radiant-peak-34358.herokuapp.com/).
 Clues will immediately begin loading and displaying.

 ## Functionality